 What to do before the Annual Conference

-- Plan your conference schedule by using the Interactive Schedule Planner.
+- Plan your conference schedule by using the Interactive Schedule Planner (posted in August 2018).
 You can see each session's title and abstract, and draft your personal conference schedule.
-The Schedule Planner can be found on the NACADA conference web page.
 NOTE: using the schedule planner does not guarantee you a seat in the session you choose.
 Seats are "first come first serve".
 The Planner frees up your time on site so that you can move quickly to the sessions you are interested in.

 - A mobile app will also be available for the conference.
 The app will enable you to plan your day with a personalized schedule, search for individual presenters and their sessions, browse exhibitors, maps, general conference information and more.

 - Dress code is casual and comfortable.
 Make sure to wear comfortable shoes as you can expect to walk throughout the day.
 Remember, Monday, October 1st is "School Spirit Day" - you are invited to wear a rugby, polo, or T-shirt from your institution!

 - Bring your business cards, you will meet people that you want to have contact with after the conference.
 This is especially critical if you are presenting.

 - Have empty space available in your luggage to be able to bring back the handouts made available to you in some sessions.